xvik/guice-persist-orient/README.md

 When you get error:

 ```
 Database instance is not set in current thread.
-Assure to set it with: ODatabaseRecordThreadLocal.INSTANCE.set(db)
+Assure to set it with: ODatabaseRecordThreadLocal.instance().set(db)
 ```

 It almost certainly means that you perform transactional operation outside of transaction.
 Simply enlarge transaction scope.